Moremar/IT_tutorials/Node.js/README.md

 ```

-## WebSockets
+## WebSocket

-WebSockets is a protocol that can be used for client/server communication for messages initiated by the server.
+WebSocket is a protocol that can be used for client/server communication for messages initiated by the server.
 With the usual HTTP protocol, the server listens to incoming requests and sends a response.
-When the server should send messages to the client without an incoming request (for example in a chat app for a notification), we can use WebSockets, that is established by HTTP under the hood.
+When the server should send messages to the client without an incoming request (for example in a chat app for a notification), we can use WebSocket, that is established by HTTP under the hood.

-`socket.io` is one of the multiple Node.js libraries that offers client/server communication with the WebSockets protocol.
+`socket.io` is one of the multiple Node.js libraries that offers client/server communication with the WebSocket protocol.
-It needs to be installed on both the client (React, Angular, ...) and the Node.js backend for the 2 to communicate via WebSockets.
+It needs to be installed on both the client (React, Angular, ...) and the Node.js backend for the 2 to communicate via WebSocket.

 ``` commandline
 npm install --save socket.io             // on backend project (Node.js)
 npm install --save socket.io-client      // on frontend project (React, Angular...)
 ```

-A Node.js app can use HTTP for all its endpoints, and additionally have a listener to incoming WebSockets connections.
+A Node.js app can use HTTP for all its endpoints, and additionally have a listener to incoming WebSocket connections.
-It can emit WebSockets events to all connected clients, and clients can react on reception of the event.
+It can emit WebSocket events to all connected clients, and clients can react on reception of the event.

 On server side, we can manage the Socket.io connection in a dedicated file :